Cantera/cantera/doc/doxygen/yaml.md

 [YAML data language](https://yaml.org/spec/1.2/spec.html#Introduction) to specify information on thermodynamics, kinetics, and transport in a single file.

--   \subpage sec-yaml-general
+-   @subpage sec-yaml-general
--   \subpage sec-yaml-phases
+-   @subpage sec-yaml-phases
-    -   \subpage sec-yaml-phase-thermo-models
+    -   @subpage sec-yaml-phase-thermo-models
--   \subpage sec-yaml-elements
+-   @subpage sec-yaml-elements
--   \subpage sec-yaml-species
+-   @subpage sec-yaml-species
-    -   \subpage sec-yaml-species-thermo-models
+    -   @subpage sec-yaml-species-thermo-models
-    -   \subpage sec-yaml-species-eos-models
+    -   @subpage sec-yaml-species-eos-models
-    -   \subpage sec-yaml-species-transport-models
+    -   @subpage sec-yaml-species-transport-models
-    -   \subpage sec-yaml-species-coverage-models
+    -   @subpage sec-yaml-species-coverage-models
--   \subpage sec-yaml-reactions
+-   @subpage sec-yaml-reactions
-    -   \subpage sec-yaml-reaction-rate-blocks
+    -   @subpage sec-yaml-reaction-rate-blocks
-    -   \subpage sec-yaml-reaction-models
+    -   @subpage sec-yaml-reaction-models

 For an introductory tutorial of the YAML data language, refer to the
-\subpage sec-yaml-format-tutorial.
+@subpage sec-yaml-format-tutorial.

 %Cantera provides the following conversion utilities to obtain YAML input from other input file formats: